agetty(feed) - phpMan

 S or S{VARIABLE}

 Insert the VARIABLE data from /etc/os-release.
-If the VARIABLE
+If this file

-argument is not specified then use PRETTY_NAME from the file or
+VARIABLE argument is not specified, then use PRETTY_NAME from

-the system name (see \s).
-This escape code allows to keep
+the file or the system name (see \s).
+This escape code allows

 sequence.